Oatmeal Waffles

 Instructions

-• Grease a waffle iron and heat up.
+• Grease a waffle iron generously and heat it up.
 Once hot, pour portions of the batter onto it.
 Cook until the edges are crispy and the center is cooked.
 Repeat the process until all the batter has been used up.

 Notes